Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Numerical Results

 Fig.~\ref{icml-mmlu_uncertainty} shows the uncertainty histograms for MMLU STEM and MMLU SS, calculated using an ensemble trained on CQA.
-Starting with MMLU STEM in the first and second row of panels, we draw two conclusions.
-First, out of the wrongly classified samples for the optimal epoch 3 shown in the second row, second column, there is a large fraction with high predictive entropy and low mutual information compared to the more moderate spread of predictive entropy in the corresponding panel for MMLU SS in the last row, second column.
-This affirms conclusions from Section~\ref{auroc} regarding the relatively higher complexity of STEM compared to SS.
-The ensemble trained on CQA perceives the STEM samples equally in-domain as the SS samples, as evident by the similar mutual information, but predict a broader distribution indicating a lack of knowledge.
-Secondly, in the over-fitting regime corresponding to the last column, the mutual information of the wrongly classified samples of the second row increase more than the correctly classified samples in the first row.
-This indicates that the ensemble forgets the samples with high predictive entropy quicker, i.e. it forgets the confusing samples faster.
+Starting with MMLU STEM in the first and second row of panels, we draw two key insights.
+First, among the wrongly classified samples for the optimal epoch 3 (second row, second column), a large fraction falls into the ``known-uncertain`` regime, characterized by high predictive entropy but low mutual information.
+This is in contrast to MMLU SS, which exhibits a more moderate spread of predictive entropy in the corresponding panel (last row, second column).
+This observation highlights the relatively higher complexity of STEM compared to SS datasets.
+The ensemble perceives the STEM samples as equally ``known" as SS samples (similar mutual information) but assigns them broader predictive distributions, indicating greater ``uncertain" characteristics due to a lack of precise knowledge.

-Continuing with MMLU SS in the third and fourth row, we observe a decrease in predictive entropy in the over-fitting regime, indicating that the ensemble does find features giving confident but wrong predictions.
+Second, continuing with MMLU SS in the third and fourth rows of Fig.~\ref{icml-mmlu_uncertainty}, we observe a significant decrease in predictive entropy as the number of epochs increases, indicating that the ensemble learns features that enable it to classify samples with greater confidence.
+This behavior is similar to CQA in Fig.~\ref{icml-cqa_uncertainty}, but the key difference is that, in this case, the data is from an out-of-domain dataset.
+This demonstrates that the ensemble continues to improve on the majority of MMLU SS samples, despite not being specifically trained on them, suggesting a similarity between the CQA and MMLU SS domains.

-Interestingly, the evolution of entropic quantities shows a quantitative difference: For MMLU STEM, there is a significant density of high-entropy, low-mutual-information samples at epoch 6, whereas for MMLU SS, the data with high entropy is more dispersed in terms of mutual information.
-This suggests that the fine-tuned model perceives confusing samples from MMLU STEM and MMLU SS differently, forgetting the confusing samples from MMLU SS more rapidly.
+Interestingly, the evolution of entropic quantities reveals a key difference between the datasets.
+For MMLU STEM, there is a notable density of ``known-uncertain" samples (high entropy, low mutual information) (see Fig.~\ref{icml-mmlu_uncertainty}, second row), whereas for MMLU SS, high-entropy samples are more evenly distributed in terms of mutual information.
+The density of ``known-uncertain" MMLU STEM samples largely persists despite overfitting (see Fig.~\ref{icml-mmlu_uncertainty_ep10}), suggesting that the fine-tuned model ensemble perceives confusing samples from MMLU STEM as being more consistently ``known-uncertain," whereas confusing samples from MMLU SS are forgotten more rapidly, transitioning into the ``unknown" regime.